London City Airport: London Olympics 2012

 Before the 2012 Summer Olympics in London, it was reported that over £7 million (in 2011) was invested in the terminal to extend the Central Search area and adding other improvements.
-During the Games, however, the airport was only open for a few hours and there were strict restrictions (for security), and the low capacity ramp and short runway excluded most long-range arrivals.
+During the Games, however, the airport was only open for a few hours with strict restrictions (for security), and the small apron and short runway excluded most long-range arrivals.
 However, it was the closest airport to Olympic Park, with normal scheduled travel by road of 15 minutes.

-Current expansion
+2010s expansion

 In early 2013, work was expected to start on a £15 million investment programme to refurbish the western pier with new departure gates and improved lounges and to redevelop the international arrivals hall and baggage handling areas.
-In response to the UK government white paper The Future of Air Transport, the airport operators have produced a master plan outlining their vision for growth up to 2030.
-The plan was subject to public consultation during spring 2006, and has been republished incorporating comments from this consultation.
+In response to the UK government white paper The Future of Air Transport, the airport operators produced a master plan outlining their vision for growth up to 2030.
+The plan was subject to public consultation during spring 2006, and was republished incorporating comments from this consultation.
 The master plan shows a phased expansion of the airport, giving the capability of handling 8 million passengers per annum by 2030.
 It does not propose the addition of a second runway, or significant expansion of the airport boundaries.
 Phase 1 of this development would be undertaken by 2015.
 It would include the in-progress construction of the eastern apron extension and provision of a finger pier to the south of this apron to provide passenger access to aircraft using the new parking stands.
 The terminal building would also be extended to use the triangle of land between it and the railway station.
 The existing jet centre serving corporate aviation would be extended, a new hangar built to allow aircraft maintenance, and a replacement fire station provided.

 Phases 2 and 3 would be undertaken between 2015 and 2030.
 Further aircraft parking stands would be built to the east of the terminal, and a taxiway would be constructed alongside and to the south of the runway, to avoid the need for aircraft to back-track on the runway.
 Both these developments would involve further reduction in the water area of the King George V Dock.
 The existing fuel farm would be relocated to a site at the east of the airport, where it could be supplied by barge, and linked to a hydrant based supply system, thus eliminating both road tanker deliveries and on-airport fuel bowser movements.
 The existing surface car park would be replaced by a multi-storey car park, allowing extension of the vehicle drop-off and pick up area.
 The jet centre and hangar facilities would be further extended.
 Finally the existing terminal building would be replaced.